COM-HPC: New Standard Empowers Embedded Systems

 - Easy to upgrade and faster time to market.

 COM-HPC addresses a higher compute density than was possible with COM Express.
-Systems that were previously customized to meet to be application-specific requirements are commonly facing obsolescence and are expensive to upgrade to follow the rapid evolution of processor capabilities.
-COM-HPC solves this problem by enabling applications to upgrade by changing the COM-HPC modules rather than the entire design.
+Systems that were previously customized to meet application-specific requirements are commonly facing obsolescence and are expensive to upgrade to follow the rapid evolution of processor capabilities.
+COM-HPC solves this problem by enabling applications to upgrade by changing the COM-HPC modules rather than the entire design, reducing development costs and accelerating product launches.
 Utilizing COM-HPC also leads to faster time to market (compared to custom HPC systems) and lower cost of ownership by leveraging proven processor designs instead of relying on custom processor designs.

 - Higher memory performance.

 COM-HPC provides more memory performance to address the need for high memory bandwidth and size requirements in micro, edge and fog servers.
-COM-HPC server-on-modules can host up to 8 DIMM sockets for as much as 1.0 terabyte of RAM.
+COM-HPC server-on-modules can host up to 8 DIMM sockets for as much as 1.0 terabyte of RAM enabling advanced edge AI computing, real-time data processing, and high-performance embedded analytics.

 - Increased I/O performance.

 COM-HPC can provide increased I/O performance to as fast as 256 Gbytes/sec.
-COM-HPC Server defines 8x 25 GbE, as well as 65 PCIe lanes for PCI Express Gen 4.0 and Gen 5.0.
+It’s Server defines 8x 25 GbE connectivity, as well as 65 PCIe lanes for PCI Express Gen 4.0 and Gen 5.0.
 This allows COM-HPC Server to offer great levels of connectivity.
 Another 2x 40 Gigabit/s can be added via the two USB 4.0 interfaces.

 COM-HPC Server modules also support four additional USB 2.0 interfaces, 2x native SATA, eSPI, 2xSPI, SMB, 2x I2C, 2xUART and 12 GPIOs.
 An additional 10 Gb Ethernet port serves as a dedicated communication channel for remote and out-of-band management.